 Students who ask for help are successful students.
 I encourage students to be familiar with services and policies that can help them navigate UNM successfully.
 Many services exist to help you succeed academically, such as peer tutoring at CAPS and various mental health resources.
 Also see the UNM student guide.

-Founded in 1889, the University of New Mexico sits on the stolen traditional homelands of the Tiwa people, whose descendants today include the Pueblos of Sandia and Isleta.
-The original peoples of New Mexico – Pueblo, Diné (Navajo), Apache, Comanche, Ute, Genízaro and others – since time immemorial, have deep connections to the land and have made significant contributions to the broader community statewide.
-We honor the both land itself and especially those who survived colonization throughout the generations.
+Founded in 1889, the University of New Mexico sits on the traditional homelands of the Pueblo of Sandia.
+The original peoples of New Mexico Pueblo, Diné (Navajo), Apache, Comanche, Ute, Genízaro and others – since time immemorial, have deep connections to the land and have made significant contributions to the broader community statewide.
+We acknowledge the brutal history of colonization, and we honor the both land itself and especially those who have been and remain stewards of this land throughout the generations